|Built:||1960 English Electric|

 In November 2015 the 40106 was purchased by the Class 40 Preservation Society, giving the Society a 'full house' in terms of Class 40 design variants.
 The loco joined sisters 40135 and 40145 at Bury on the 20th of May 2016, with ELR pasenger debut on Sunday the 22nd of May.

 Atlantic Conveyor has been at the Severn Valley Railway on hire since August 2018, where it has proved a very popular choice of loco for hauling passenger services.
 As of July 2020, 40106 returned to the ELR, hauled by classmate 40145, to be lifted for Segmental Bearing and Steam Heat pipework repairs.
 The move took place on the 22nd of July as Covid-19 restrictions began to be eased.

-40106 is to haul the diesel service at the ELR on Saturday 19th September before returning to the Severn Valley in due course.
+40106 hauled the diesel service at the ELR on Saturday 19th September before returning to the Severn Valley.

 Please visit the CFPS website for more information